We're going to need a couple things before we can get started.

 Switch Platform in the bottom left.

-After Unity finishes importing the SDK check the Console window in unity to ensure there are no errors (click clear first), if there are any errors search the error in a search engine of your choice or post a message in the #development channel in the VRChat Discord.
+After Unity finishes importing the SDK, check the Console window in unity to ensure there are no errors (click clear first), if there are any errors search the error in a search engine of your choice, or post a message in the #user-support channel in the VRChat Discord.
 Most issues on initial import are related to running the wrong version of Unity, or other scripts conflicting with the SDK.

 To use the SDK, you will need to log in.
 To do so, navigate to